food sources of omega 3

 • Choose an age-appropriate supplement – children will need less than adults.

-For further information on this topic or if you wish to discuss how you can increase your own intake of omega-3 fats in your diet please arrange to speak with our dietitian in Aberdeen, Laura Court.
+For further information on this topic or if you wish to discuss how you can increase your own intake of omega-3 fats in your diet please get in touch.

 Leave a Reply